mattludwigs/major_tom/README.md

 > "Ground control to Major Tom" - David Bowie

-This repo is just a repo to exercise some OTP specific skills to simulate ground control software for satellites.
+OTP focused satellite mission control simulator.

+> [!NOTE]
+> This is just for fun and learning purposes and not reflection of a production system nor a reflection of the actual domain.

-It exists for two reasons:
+This exists for two reasons:

 1. Explore a problem space for my own learning
 2. To really leverage OTP for fun and demonstration purposes